pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

 ### Manual SSH tunnelling

-For other tools, you can set up a tunnel that pretends to be a MySQL server running on your machine but actually sends data over SSH to your PythonAnywhere MySQL instance.
+For other tools that you want to run on your own machine, you can set up a tunnel that pretends to be a MySQL server running on your machine but actually sends data over SSH to your PythonAnywhere MySQL instance.
 If you're using a Mac or Linux, you probably already have the right tool installed -- the `ssh` command.
 If you're using Windows, see the "Using PuTTY on Windows"